Jordan James is a 26-year-old community and LGBTQ+ activist based in a suburb of Buffalo, NY.

-Jordan has held 6 Blood is Blood Gay Alliance Blood Drives in Buffalo, NY, and has been even invited to Hampton Roads, Virginia for 2 consecutive blood drives since 2015 resulting in saving well over 700 lives.
+To date, Jordan has hosted seven Blood is Blood Gay Alliance Blood Drives in Buffalo, NY, and has received invites to various blood drives across the region, saving over 800 lives in total.

-During quarantine, Jordan started a Tiktok Account to help other LGBTQIA+ find a safe space to have fun and be themselves.
+During quarantine, Jordan started a TikTok to create a safe, supportive space for other LGBTQIA+ to have fun and be themselves.

 NORTH TONAWANDA, N.Y.
 (WKBW) — Jordan James of North Tonawanda said he’s always dreamed of becoming a talk show host.
 So, he turned that dream into a reality!